 My oldest brother just passed away, he was an alcoholic for decades.
 He smoked too.
 He died holding his Chihuahua with his wife beside him.
 It was colon cancer that had metastasized everywhere.

-So with a heavy heart I write this, and beg you to try one more time.
-Make the decision that you will slowly taper off and ultimately stop drinking.
-This is the best way to honor Danny’s legacy.
+So with a heavy heart I write this, and beg you …if you have a problem with alcohol or any other addiction) to try one more time.
+Make the decision mentally, that you will slowly taper off and ultimately STOP drinking.
+This is the best way to honor my brother Danny’s legacy.
+Please.

 Today’s article is intended to help those who are alive and well, but struggling with the same secret Danny had.